Grapefruit and Losartan: Can You Take Them Together?

 • Pomelo and pomelo juice

-• Multi-fruit juices and smoothies with grapefruit base
+• Multi-fruit juices and smoothies using grapefruit as a base

 The bottom line